TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPNs.md

 - An HA VPN Gateway to an AWS Virtual Private Gateway
 - Two HA VPN Gateways connected to each other

+HA VPN has 3 typical peer gateway configurations:
+- HA Gateway to two separate peer VPN devices, each with its own IP Addresses
+- One Peer VPN Device that uses two separate IP Addresses
+- One Peer VPN Device that uses one IP Address